gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 class ClientApplication { .. }
 ```

-You instantly get a Spring Boot application with a [vmware-gemfire-short-name]
+You instantly get a Spring Boot application with a GemFire
 `ClientCache` instance, Spring Data Repositories, Spring's Cache
-Abstraction with [vmware-gemfire-short-name] as the caching provider (where
+Abstraction with GemFire as the caching provider (where
 Regions and Indexes are not only created on the client but pushed to the
 servers in the cluster).